- Press Center

 - Sustainable Development

 NOVATEK’s core producing assets are located in the Far North, a harsh Arctic region with vast mineral resources and a fragile and vulnerable environment. Тhe Company is committed to environmental protection in its operations.
-In 2016, the Company’s overall expenses on environment protection amounted to RUB 1,199 mln.
+In 2018, the Company's overall expenses on environment protection and sustainable nature management amounted to RR 2.4 bln.